-Tea Garden – Places to visit in Assam
+Tea Gardens – Places to visit in Assam

 Tea gardens carry a very colonial image in my mind.
 British guys running the Tea estates, living in huge bungalows within the estate.
-A tea processing and packaging unit and a whole lot of workers plucking the Tea gardens with bamboo baskets on their back.
+A tea processing and packaging unit and a whole lot of workers plucking the fresh tea leaves with bamboo baskets on their back.
 To be an owner of a Tea Estate has always been aspirational for people.
 I think it still continues to be, though the corporations rather than individuals now own most estates.
-North East part of India, particularly eastern Assam and area around Darjeeling produce more than 20% of the world’s Tea.
+The north-east part of India, particularly eastern Assam and area around Darjeeling produce more than 20% of the world’s Tea.
 And it may not be wrong to call them the teaspoon of the world.
 I had seen some of these gardens earlier during my Kerala and Sri Lanka holidays.

-But tea gardens of Assam is what I had studied in school and in my mind, I had to visit them to know about them.
+But this is what I studied about Assam in school.
+In my mind, I had to visit them to know about them.
 These gardens here provide cups of Tea to the world on one hand.
 Employment and livelihood to many people on the other hand.

 Harvesting the Leaf

 Most of the labor force comes from the states of Bihar and UP who have now settled down around these Tea estates.
 It was a pleasure to see them leaving in groups one evening, tired but looking forward to being back home.

 Assam Tea Gardens

 We saw these gardens in Tezpur, around Kaziranga, and in Jorhat.
 Tezpur was not on our itinerary, but we landed here, as the road to Arunachal was closed.
 There was no way we would be allowed to go there before the next day.
 This heritage property located in the midst of a tea estate had bungalows that were more than 100 years old.
 But maintained as if they have always been inhabited.